-Alonissos Greece is one of the less visited holiday islands of the Sporades chain that lies off mainland Greece's east coast.
+Alonissos is one of the holiday islands of the Sporades chain that lies off mainland Greece's east coast.
 Unlike its much noisier neighbour Skiathos, Alonissos has a tranquil, soporific atmosphere with lots of old-world Greek holiday charm.

-Alonissos island may have escaped the ugly embrace of the holiday package tour industry but there are still signs of change as more visitors begin to discover its many attractions.
+The island may have escaped the ugly embrace of the package tour industry but there are still signs of change as more visitors begin to discover its many attractions.

-Holiday hotels, apartments and villas have sprung up both in the main resort port of Patitiri and in the attractive hill village of Chora, while newly surfaced roads have made access easier to remote beaches.
+Holiday hotels, apartments and villas have sprung up both in the main resorts while newly surfaced roads have made access easier to the remote beaches.

-The surrounding waters are classed as a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
+The surrounding waters are a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
 There are boat trips to several of the outlying islets, although visiting is restricted to protect endangered seal habitats.

 Regular daily ferries from Skiathos make Alonissos relatively easy to get to and it often features in multi-resort breaks in holiday brochures.

 If it's tranquillity you are after and if you like to 'people watch' from quiet tavernas, wander the wooded hills or take small boats to near-deserted beaches then Alonissos is probably a Greek island for you.

 Alonissos is not noted for its sandy beaches.
 It is rightly famous for its clean water and green landscape with most Alonissos beaches enclosed by pine trees and set in beautiful locations.
 But the beaches are mostly stone, rock and shingle but for a few exceptions.
 There is a clutch of beaches around the south of the island, below the Chora ,but these can be difficult to reach down steep dirt tracks.
 The remaining Alonissos beaches are strung out along the south-east coast and most are easily reachable off the main island road.
 The more popular beaches have substantial tavernas open throughout the season while those less accessible have a beach cantina opening in the high summer season.